- What is a Spouse Visa Extension?

 Meeting the Genuine Relationship Requirement

 Although you may have lived in the UK with your partner for 30 months already, this alone is not enough evidence to satisfy the ‘genuine relationship’ test.
-As you may remember from your initial application, the Home Office assesses this particular immigration category with great scrutiny.
+As you may remember from the decision letter on your initial application, the Home Office assesses this particular immigration category with great scrutiny.
 The same level of assessment still applies when you come to seek an extension.

-As a result, you cannot submit the same application as you did 2 and a half years ago as you will need to provide fresh and updated information in your extension application.
+As a result, you cannot submit the same application as you did two and a half years ago as you will need to provide fresh and updated information in your Spouse visa extension application.

 To satisfy the Home Office that you are in a long-lasting and legitimate relationship, you could provide:

-- Proof of cohabitation such as joint utility bills, council tax bills and other correspondence to your shared UK address
+- Proof of cohabitation such as joint utility bills, council tax bills and other correspondence to the same address

 - Proof that you intend to live together as a family unit for the foreseeable future

-- Your valid marriage or civil partnership certificate
+- Your valid marriage certificate or civil partnership certificate

 - Birth certificates of any children you may have together